risk-first/website/docs/thinking/Development-Process.md

 # Development Process

-In [A Simple Scenario](A-Simple-Scenario.md) we introduced some terms for talking about risk (such as [Attendant Risk](../thinking/Glossary.md#attendant-risk), [Hidden Risk](../thinking/Glossary.md#attendant-risk) and [Internal Model](../thinking/Glossary.md#internal-model)).
+In [A Simple Scenario](A-Simple-Scenario.md) we introduced some terms for talking about risk (such as [Attendant Risk](../thinking/Glossary.md#attendant-risk), [Hidden Risk](../thinking/Glossary.md#attendant-risk) and the [Internal Model](../thinking/Glossary.md#internal-model)).

+We've also introduced a notation in the form of [Risk-First Diagrams](./Risk-First-Diagrams.md) which allows us to represent the ways in which we can change the risks by [Taking Action](./Glossary.md#take-action).

-Now, let's look at the everyday process of developing _a new feature_ on a software project and see how our risk model informs it.
+Now, we are going to start applying our new terminology to software.
+In the example below, we'll look at a "toy" process and use it for developing a new feature on a software project and see how our risk model informs it.

-## Example: A Toy Process
+## A "Toy" Process

-Let's ignore for now the specifics of what methodology is being used - we'll come to that later.
-Let's say your team have settled for a process something like the following:
+Let's ignore for now the specifics of software methodology - we'll come to that later.
+For now, let's consider a simple, toy, process for developing software and understand how it works from a risk perspective.

+Something like the following:

 1.  **Specification**: a new feature is requested somehow, and a business analyst works to specify it.
 2.  **Code And Unit Test**: a developer writes some code and some unit tests.